Home>Puppy Training

 Calm “settle” periods in the house (during meals, work hours, etc.)

-Loose Leash walking in mildly distracting areas
+Loose Leash walking in moderately distracting areas.

 Phase 4: Maturity, Structure, Transition Prep